mmcgregor2021/CS180-Project04/README.md

 - Jainam Doshi: submitted report and video presentation on Brightspace
 - Kris Leungwattanakij: submitted Vocareum workspace

+## Testing
+Our testing documentation can be seen in the Test.md file in the repository.

 ## Descriptions of classes
 ### Server
 A multi-threaded server class which is able to process requests from multiple clients simultaneously.